YangShengYuan/yangshengyuan.github.io/index.md

 Here is **Shengyuan Yang (杨声远)**.

-I am a first year CS Ph.D.
-Student at University of Wisconsin-Madison.
-My research interest lies in programming languages, especially in program analysis.

 I received my B.E. as well as M.E. in Software Engineering from Nanjing University.
 I was a member of [PASCAL research group](https://pascal-lab.net/) at Nanjing University, where I worked with Professor [Yue Li](https://yuelee.bitbucket.io/) and [Tian Tan](https://silverbullettt.bitbucket.io/) and did research in pointer analysis.
+My research interest lies in programming languages, especially in static program analysis.

 For more info, check my [Resume](https://yangshengyuan.github.io/file/CV-shengyuanyang.pdf)